-Qualified Low Income Project - Any project for residential rental property if the project meets the requirements of Section 42 of the Code.
+Qualified Low Income Project - Any residential rental property if the project meets the requirements of Section 42 of the Code.

-Qualified Low Income Units - Any unit which is occupied by a qualified low income household and is part of a low income (housing) project at all times during the period which runs from the first day of the compliance period and ends on the last day of the compliance period.
+Qualified Low Income Units - Any unit that is occupied by a qualified low income household and is part of a low income housing project at all times during the period that runs from the first day of the Compliance Period and ends on the last day of the Compliance Period.

-Qualified Nonprofit Organization - An organization that is described in Section 501(c)(3) or (4) of the Code that is exempt from tax under Section 501(a) of the Code, and that meets the additional requirements contained in Section 10 of this QAP.
+Qualified Nonprofit Organization - An organization that is described in Section 501(c)(3) or (4) of the Code that is exempt from tax under Section 501(a) of the Code, and that meets the requirements contained in Section 7 of the QAP.

-Qualified Residential Rental Projects - As required by Section 142, any project for residential rental property which during all times of the Qualified Project Period meets the federal election test.
+Qualified Residential Rental Projects - As required by Section 142, any residential rental property that meets the Federal Election Test at all times during the Qualified Project Period.

-Qualified Project Period - As required by Section 142, the period beginning on the first day on which 10 percent (10%) of the residential units in the project are occupied and ending on the latest of ;
+Qualified Project Period - As required by Section 142, the period beginning on the first day on which 10% of the residential units in the project are occupied and ending on the latest of;

-- 1. The date which is 15 years after the date on which 50 percent (50%) of the residential units in the project are occupied, - 2.
+- 1. The date that is 15 years after the date on which 50% of the residential units in the project are occupied, - 2.
 The first day on which no tax exempt private activity bond issued with respect to the project is outstanding, or - 3.
 The date on which any assistance provided with respect to the project under Section 8 of the United States Housing Act of 1937 terminates.